-These parameters are adjusted or populated to safely transition the settings that were not available in the previous mode.
-After changing the mode or ventilation target, the parameters and alarm limits should be adjusted to be appropriate for the patient being ventilated.
-It is recommended to adjust the parameters and alarm limits by window moving in order up the device from the Mode parameter window.
+These parameters are adjusted or populated to safely transition to the newmode.
+After changing the mode or ventilation target, the parameters and alarm limits should be adjusted appropriately for the patient being ventilated.
+In cases where significant change is required, the patient should be manually ventilated while the ventilator is adjusted and all parameters are confirmed before reconnecting the patient to the ventilator.

+Reference Appendix E for detailed description of these transitions.

+Warning!
 The alarm limits must be appropriate for the patient being ventilated.
-If a parameter is changed, adjust the high and low alarm limit to bracket selected value.

-The transition into CPAP or BL from invasive modes automatically sets the rise time to 3, which may be too fast for infants and small children.
-Before using with an infant or small child, the user should always configure the ventilator appropriately before attaching the patient.
+If a parameter is changed, adjust the high and low alarm limit to bracket the selected value.
+Warning!
+Transition into CPAP or BL modes automatically adjusts the rise time and always needs to be checked since the setting might need further adjustment based on the patient's respiratory mechanics or ventilation pattern.
+Before using the ventilator with an infant or small child, you should always configure the ventilator appropriately before attaching the patient.
+Always monitor the patient to ensure optimal support.